oracle/rewrite-recipes/rewrite-weblogic/docs/procedures/upgrade-151100.md

   -Drewrite.activeRecipes=com.oracle.weblogic.rewrite.JakartaEE9_1,com.oracle.weblogic.rewrite.UpgradeTo1511
 ```

+> [!NOTE]
+> When upgrading to WebLogic Server 15.1.1 BETA, the `UpgradeTo1511` recipe must be run _after_ the Java and Jakarta recipes.

 ## Run using Maven with the `<plugin>` in the `pom.xml` file

 1. Add the plug-in to your `pom.xml` file and activate the recipes.
 The following example illustrates the Upgrade to WebLogic 15.1.1 recipe.